ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 ## Client configuration

-### Intune
+### Microsoft Endpoint Manager - Intune

-Microsoft Intune is an Azure service that provides Mobile Device Management (MDM) and Mobile Application Management (MAM) capabilities for Apple iOS, Google Android and Microsoft Windows devices to enhance security and protection.
+Microsoft Endpoint Manager - Intune (Intune) is an Microsoft 365 service that provides Mobile Device Management (MDM) and Mobile Application Management (MAM) capabilities for Apple iOS, Google Android and Microsoft Windows devices to enhance security and protection.

 Intune manages which devices can access corporate data, protects company information by controlling the way data is shared, and enforces device configuration to ensure security requirements are met.
 It does this via: